-Attendance

-ABSENCE: Regular attendance is, of course, expected and vital to a student's academic success.
-Because missed classroom instruction cannot really ever be made up, though missed assignments must be, the Academy strongly discourages absences undertaken merely for convenience, for outside social activities or for extended vacation time.
+Attendance Expectations: Regular attendance is expected for a variety of reasons: attendance is vital to a student's academic success; the learning experience cannot be replicated with make-up work; missing school impacts the progress and experience for all in the learning community; and routinely being on time and present is an important skill for adulthood.
+Because missed classroom instruction cannot really ever be made up, though missed assignments must be, Academy strongly discourages absences undertaken merely for convenience, for outside social activities, or for extended vacation time.